Hashtag Web3 Logo

 Bridges enable capital efficiency:

-Cross-Chain Arbitrage: Exploit price disparities between chains.
-If ETH is $2,000 on Ethereum and $2,005 on Polygon, bridge ETH to Polygon, sell at profit, bridge proceeds back.
+• Cross-Chain Arbitrage: Exploit price disparities between chains.
+If ETH is at different prices on Ethereum and Polygon, bridge ETH to Polygon, sell at profit, bridge proceeds back.

-Multichain Strategies: Sophisticated strategies spanning multiple chains, using bridges to move capital between optimal opportunities.
+• Multichain Strategies: Strategies spanning multiple chains, using bridges to move capital between optimal opportunities.

 Bridge Security